Welcome to Balance Metrix

 Current scientific research projects using the Neurometric Balance Mat are:

-• a major population health study being undertaken by Professor Ecosse Lamoureux at the Singapore Eye Research Institute (SERI).
+- a major population health study led by Professor Ecosse Lamoureux at the Singapore Eye Research Institute (SERI).
 Professor Lamoureux is using the Balance Mat and other complementary mobility and falls tests to assess the balance and postural stability of 2,000 Singaporeans; and